Mati Hlatshwayo Davis

-Matifadza (Mati) Hlatshwayo Davis (born 1982) is a Zimbabwean born, American based physician and public health expert in Missouri.
+Matifadza (Mati) Hlatshwayo Davis (born 1982) is a Zimbabwean-born, American-based physician and public health expert in Missouri.
 Her subspecialty is infectious diseases, with a focus on community engagement addressing health disparities amongst people from historically marginalized groups.
-She serves as the Director of Health for the City of St. Louis Department of Health.
+She serves as the director of health for the City of St. Louis Department of Health.

 Early life and education

-Hlatshwayo Davis was born in Harare, Zimbabwe to mother Macyline Mubika Cannon and father Gaylord Themba Hlatshwayo.
+Hlatshwayo Davis was born in Harare, Zimbabwe, to mother Macyline Mubika Cannon and father Gaylord Themba Hlatshwayo.
 She was an undergraduate student at Drury University, where she majored in chemistry and biology with Honors.
 Hlatshwayo Davis studied medicine at the Case Western Reserve University School of Medicine.
-While there she also earned a Masters of Public Health.
-After completing her residency in internal medicine at University Hospitals Cleveland Medical Center, Hlatshwayo Davis did an Infectious Diseases fellowship at the Washington University School of Medicine.
+While there she also earned a Master of Public Health.
+After completing her residency in internal medicine at University Hospitals Cleveland Medical Center, Hlatshwayo Davis did an infectious diseases fellowship at the Washington University School of Medicine.
 She specialized in the care of people living with HIV and sexually transmitted infections.

 She is married to husband Dr. Jesse Davis, a neonatal hospitalist at Children’s Hospital in St. Louis, Missouri.
 They have two children.